- Interactive workshops (full and half day, pre-registration required)

 - Educational and Business Exhibits

-Virtual participants will be able to participate in the 2023 WI Lakes and Rivers Convention through the EventMobi app.
-You will have access to select sessions on both Thursday and Friday in addition to the keynote speakers, and a chance to interact with educational and business exhibitors online.
-Click here for the Virtual Agenda.
+Virtual participants will be able to participate in several sessions at the 2024 WI Lakes and Rivers Convention.
+You will have access to select sessions on both Thursday and Friday, in addition to the keynote speakers.

-Virtual sessions on Thursday will include topics from:
+Virtual sessions on Thursday will include these topics:

-Virtual sessions on Friday will include topics from:
+Virtual sessions on Friday will include these topics:

 Benefits of Virtual Event